MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 Multi-project templates behave differently than single project templates.
 They have the following unique characteristics:

 - Individual projects in a multi-project template cannot be assigned names in the **New Project** dialog box.
-Instead, use the `ProjectName` attribute on the `ProjectTemplateLink` element to specify a name for each project.
+Instead, use the `ProjectName` attribute on the `ProjectTemplateLink` element in the .vstemplate file to specify a name for each project.

 - Multi-project templates can contain projects for different languages, but the entire template itself can only be put in one category.
-Specify the template category in the `ProjectType` element.
+Specify the template category in the `ProjectType` element of the .vstemplate file.

 A multi-project template must include the following items, compressed into a .zip file: